Blue Heeler (Australian Cattle Dog) Training Tips

-This breed was first developed in 1840 from a mix of native Australian Dingos with a variation of herding dogs, especially Collies.
-They were highly popular amongst Australian ranchers and cattleherders who loved their reliable work ethic and their hardiness.
+This breed was first developed in 1840 from a mix of native Australian Dingos with a variation of herding dogs (including Highland Collies).
+They were highly popular among Australian ranchers and cattleherders who loved their reliable work ethic and their hardiness.

 Blue Heeler Personality and Disposition

-They do respond very well to positive reactions and have a tendency, as is common in herding breeds, to be very much a single person dog.
+They respond well to positive reactions and have a tendency to be a single person dog.
 With proper training these dogs are obedient and extremely loyal despite their independent and tough exterior.

 Brave, tough and resolute, they tend to be very wary and cautious, making them an ideal choice for a watchdog.

 Despite being very good protectors of their home and owners, they are not prone to excessive barking and are very loving and friendly companions.